Spotify Arriving In Over 80 New Markets, 36 New Languages

-New Delhi, Feb 23 (IANS) Swedish music streaming platform Spotify has announced that it will arrive in over 80 new countries, along with rolling out 36 new languages on its platform.
+New Delhi, Feb 23: Swedish music streaming platform Spotify has announced that it will arrive in over 80 new countries, along with rolling out 36 new languages on its platform.

 Announcing this at its online event, “Stream On” late on Monday, the company said that sounds and stories that once remained local will have access to a global audience of fans across nearly 180 markets.